theolujay/vmlc-backend/README.md

 ### With Docker (Recommended)

-This project is fully containerized using Docker and Docker Compose, which is the recommended way to run it locally.
-This setup includes the web server, a PostgreSQL database, Redis for caching/messaging, and Celery for background tasks.
+This project is fully containerized using Docker and Docker Compose.
+The setup is split into a `compose.yml` for production and a `compose.override.yml` for development, which enables features like hot-reloading.

 1.  **Clone the repository:**
     ```bash